Follow us on Instagram

 The opening of the new Princeton University Art Museum (PUAM) has been delayed until Fall 2025, the University confirmed to The Daily Princetonian.
 An official announcement has yet to be released.

-The construction, which began during the Summer of 2021, was slated to open in the Spring 2025.
+Construction began during the Summer of 2021, and the museum was once slated to open in Spring 2025.
 This in itself was a delay from the original construction timeline, which included plans for the project to be completed during 2024.
 Princeton University Facilities has also noted Fall 2024 as its completion date.
 Currently, the interactive campus map on the Campus Facilities website, which provides information on ongoing construction projects, has the end date for museum construction slated for Nov.
 29, 2024.

 ADVERTISEMENT